seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 Not I, honey-sweet queen.
 I long to hear how they
 sped to-day.
-You’ll remember your brother’s excuse?
+You'll remember your brother's excuse?

 **PARIS**
 To a hair.